sl4m/skim.cc/_posts/2010-07-05-tic-tac-toe-on-holiday.markdown

 Well, I hope you learned something from this.
 I sure did.
 Negamax with alpha beta pruning is clearly the winner.
 There are other, [modern algorithms](http://en.wikipedia.org/wiki/Alpha-beta_pruning#Other_algorithms) which are even faster, but I think it might be overkill for a simple game like Tic Tac Toe.

 I shot an email to Micah (customer) last night and he prioritized the backlog stories so I can work on them in this new iteration.
+More on that in another post.